MaxineHelsel/MGPMR/README.md

 Generated packs will be saved in the ./Pack/(SessionTimestamp)/ directory.

-Additional libraries can be utilized by cloning and renaming ./Library/Active and then selecting a new active library.
+Additional libraries can be utilized by cloning and renaming the "Template" library